-Benefit Description You pay Telehealth services High Option • Teladoc \$35 per consult Please see www.aetnafeds.com for information on Teladoc service.
-Note: Members will receive a Teladoc welcome kit explaining the benefit.
+Benefit Description You pay Telehealth services High Option Teladoc Health® consult \$35 per consult • CVS Health Virtual Care TM \$0 per consult Please see www.aetnafeds.com/tools.php for information on medical and behavioral health telehealth services.
+Members will receive a welcome kit explaining the telehealth benefits.
+Refer to Section $5(e)$ for behavioral health telehealth consults.
 Ambulance High Option Aetna covers ground ambulance from the place of injury or illness to the closest facility that can provide appropriate care.
 The following circumstances would be covered: Ambulance - \$100 copay Note: If you receive medically necessary air or sea ambulance transport services, 1.
 Transport in a medical emergency (i.e., where the prudent layperson could reasonably believe that an acute medical condition requires immediate care to prevent serious harm); or you pay a copayment of \$150 per day.
 2. To transport a member from one hospital to another nearby hospital when the first hospital does not have the required services and/or facilities to treat the member; or 3.
 To transport a member from hospital to home, skilled nursing facility or nursing home when the member cannot be safely or adequately transported in another way without endangering the individual's health, whether or not such other transportation is actually available; or 4.
 To transport a member from home to hospital for medically necessary inpatient or outpatient treatment when an ambulance is required to safely and adequately transport the member.
 Air or sea ambulance may be covered.
 Prior approval is required.
 Note: See 5(c) for non-emergency service.
 Not covered: All charges • Ambulance transportation to receive outpatient or inpatient services and back home again, except in an emergency.
-Ambulette service. • Air ambulance without prior approval. • Ambulance transportation for member convenience or for reasons that are not medically necessary.
+Ambulette service.
+Air ambulance without prior approval. • Ambulance transportation for member convenience or for reasons that are not medically necessary.
 Note: Elective air ambulance transport, including facility-to-facility transfers, requires prior approval from the Plan.